kohjim/DOClassifier/readme.md

 ## Example

-To be updated with example doobs file
+To be updated

+Example doobs file (Mendota) in the example_doobs folder

 ## Versioning